Nursing Book Review

 - Table of Contents – This is a good pointer to the book’s sequential arrangement considering the key ideas and their development topically or chronologically.

 Points to anticipate while reading the whole book:

 - What is the all-purpose field or genre?
 What is the value of the book?

 - From what point of view is the book based?

 - Do you agree or contest the writer’s perspective?

-- Take notes as you continue in reading the book and pinpoint essential passages that can form part of quotations during the review.
+- Take notes as you continue reading the book and pinpoint essential passages that can form part of quotations during the review.

 - What is the applicable style that the writer applies – is it formal or informal?
 Is this method appropriate to address the interest of the audience?

 - Does the author accurately discuss the concepts?
 Is the language applied fathomable and convincing?
 Does the author develop the ideas logically?
 Which areas have efficiently been covered and which areas are scanty?
-Does the author have precision in information used?
+Does the author have precision in the information used?

 - Do the conclusion and the summary convince the reader?